 Comment by somenameforme

-Comment by somenameforme a day ago
+Comment by somenameforme 6 months ago

 You vaccinate yourself to protect yourself.
 People who are vaccinated for a disease can and do spread said disease.
 It's this way for literally everything.
 The claims that you cannot spread COVID if you're vaccinated were simply false.
 Vaccination can have a mitigating effect of course, but we were never going to be able to eliminate COVID with something like herd immunity.